wlads/reefpoints/source/posts/2013-08-23-announcing-postgres_ext-version-1-0-and-2-0.md

 social: true
 summary: "Today, I released not 1 but 2 versions of PostgresExt"
 published: true
-tags: ruby on rails, gems, postgres_ext, PostgreSQL
+tags: ruby on rails, gems, postgres_ext, postgresql
 ---

 Two versions of PostgresExt have been released today.